BAN-AI-Communications/uckermit/README.md

 ## DESCRIPTION

-_μCKermit_ is a file transfer program that allows files to be moved between machines of many different operating systems and architectures.
+_μCKermit_ is a Kermit file transfer program that allows files to be moved between machines of many different operating systems and architectures.

 Arguments are optional.
 If _μCKermit_ is executed without arguments, it will